Summary :

 The silver teapot in Europe or the West

-To cite only England, as the quantity of tea spreads thanks to the import of the East India Company, the people were able to enjoy and appreciate it.
-However served in the cafe, the teapot looks more like a coffee maker, higher and cylindrical.
+To cite only England, as the quantity of tea spread thanks to the importation of the East India Company, people were able to benefit from it and appreciate it.
+However, served in cafes, the teapot looks more like a coffee pot, taller and cylindrical.

 It was not until Queen Anne came to power in 1702 that teapots came into widespread use, first pear-shaped, then spherical around 1710.
 The silver teapot became more discreet between 1755 and 1770 , probably because of the very high taxes on tea.